BlankParenthesis/PxlsNetworking/core.md

 ### GET
 Binary data.
 32-bit timestamp for every pixel.
-Timestamp is seconds since board creation.
+Timestamp is seconds since `createdAt` as defined in `/board/info`.
 Each timestamp represents the last-modified time for a pixel.

 #### Errors